PhoenixTales/phoenix-docs/mechanics/attributes.md

 At the same time it is Will that controls the *resistance* against Psi.

-But we also have to consider madness.
+But we also have to consider Madness.
 Here we are confronted with the two contrasting approaches that are mostly about representing madness or sanity in the HUD.
 Will is an absolute value that cannot be diminished.
 Psi-Energy has an actual and a maximal value that can be exhausted and recharged.
 And there are two kinds of Psi:
 One is the Psi-Energy handled by a psionic and represents the maximum amount of demonic force a psionic can handle.
 The other is the environmental Psi-Energy in form of psi emissions, in form of localised psi-rays at so called "psi-knots" and in form of the general psi-radioactivity in the atmosphere which increases in course of the story and from emission to emission.

 <p class="subtext">While the Psi-Energy of Psi-NPCs is automatically scaled by their Will from 0 to 30, player characters have to find Psi-knots in the game world to increase their Psi-Energy.</p>